 For a marketing team, that might be a campaign brief skill, a case-study skill, a brand-review skill, and a weekly-performance summary.
 For operations, it might be an invoice review skill, a vendor comparison, a meeting synthesis, a spreadsheet cleanup.
 For a founder, it might be a research skill, an investor update, a product spec, a support triage.

 The names are less important than the shape.
-Pick recurring work.
-Package the way you want it done.
-Give Claude the files and examples it needs.
-Run the workflow enough times to tighten it.
+We pick recurring work, package the way the work should be done, make sure Claude has the files and examples it needs, and run the workflow enough times to tighten it.

 Where custom apps still make sense